bruprescott/CTDizzle/Documentation/User_Guide.md

   - Through the provided R script.
   - Through the provided Microsoft Excel spreadsheet (in progress).
   - Through your processing program of choice.
 RAWCTD files are comma-seperated.
 5. Once you are finished looking at the data, delete the RAWCTD files in the main directory of the SD card.
-THis keeps things from getting cluttered.
+This keeps things from getting cluttered.
+6. Reinstall the microSD card and end cap.
+If you think the O-rings look a little dirty, clean and reapply silicone grease before continuing.

 ### What does the data mean?
 RAWCTD files are comma-seperated.
 Data will appear in five columns in the order of...